 Category: ISO-25022/Satisfaction/Usefulness

-Statement: The solution’s system(s) MUST be sufficiently useful that users do not wish to return to processes existing prior to the system’s introduction.
+Statement: The solution’s system(s) must be sufficiently useful that users do not wish to return to processes existing prior to the system’s introduction.

 Rationale: Users resist change if the change is not more rewarding than continuing with existing patterns.